kscanne/gbb/datasets/errors/README.md

 and non-standard mutations (*ar an dtigh*, etc.) are **not** treated as errors.
-At the same time, we are targeting standard Irish spelling as much as possible, and so we do correct some non-standard forms, e.g. *tá'n* is corrected to *tá an*, and *cungnamh* (acceptable in older texts) to *cúnamh*.
+At the same time, we are targeting standard Irish spelling and writing conventions as much as possible, and so we do correct some non-standard forms, e.g. *tá'n* is corrected to *tá an*, and *cungnamh* (acceptable in older texts) to *cúnamh*.
-It's worth noting that these are edge cases; the vast majority of corrections are for obvious typos (often missing fadas) or simple grammatical errors (missing mutations, etc.).
+It's worth noting that the examples above are all edge cases; the vast majority of corrections are for obvious typos (often missing fadas) or simple grammatical errors (missing mutations, etc.).

 The tweets have been tokenized, and the corpus files are provided as tab-separated files with two columns.
 The first column